-At Pacific Grove Hospital, we know that living through a horrifying experience can leave you feeling lost.
+At Pacific Grove Hospital, a premier PTSD treatment center near Riverside & Corona, CA, we know that living through a horrifying experience can leave you feeling lost.
 We understand that the distressing symptoms you have been experiencing have caused disruptions in your daily life and we are here to help.
-You do not have to go through this alone; the compassionate staff at Pacific Grove Hospital has years of experience helping individuals with PTSD recover.
+You do not have to go through this alone; the compassionate staff at our clinic has years of experience helping individuals with PTSD recover.

 When someone you love has PTSD, the family dynamic changes.
 The person with PTSD may act differently – they may get angry more frequently or no longer want to participate in family activities.
 This can lead to frustration, anger, or fear about the changes in your loved one.
 While you may feel hopeless, there are things that you can do to help.